minvws/nl-covid19-coronacheck-website/en/coronapas.md

 title: Coronapas
 contentLang: en
 ---
-In the Netherlands you can use the CoronaCheck app to retrieve your Dutch Corona Certificate and European Digital Corona Certificate.
-The CoronaCheck application can be downloaded free of charge from the Google Play Store and Apple App store.
+In The Netherlands, you can use the CoronaCheck Netherlands app to collect your coronavirus entry pass.
+Download the CoronaCheck app for free in the Apple App Store and the Google Play Store.

-The media often uses the term ‘coronapas’ or ‘coronapass’ when they refer to the CoronaCheck app.
+Newspapers and television programmes often mention a 'coronapas' (Dutch for 'coronavirus entry pass').
+However, in most of these cases, they're actually referring to CoronaCheck.

-Note: the Google Play store and Apple App Store also contain an app called ‘coronpas’.
-This is the Danish counterpart of the CoronaCheck application.
-You cannot use the Danish app to retrieve your Dutch or European Corona Certificate in the Netherlands.
-If you have been vaccinated or tested in Denmark, you can use the ‘coronpas’ app to display your QR code in order to access events in the Netherlands.
+**Please note:** you'll also find a 'Coronapas' app in the app stores.
+This app was developed by the Danish government.
+So you won't be able to use it to collect your coronavirus entry pass.